National Graduate Leadership Programme

 At the end of the two years, you will have a number of options inside policing.
 You’ll be able to continue in a neighbourhood policing role, as well as seek promotion if you feel you have the confidence and skills to do so, or to pursue further training in a specialist unit.
 You may also choose to leave policing to use the skills and experience you’ve developed in a different role or sector.

 We’re looking for talented graduates from all degree disciplines to become neighbourhood police officers.

 Policing is a unique working environment, and this is a career opportunity no other graduate employer can offer.
-You must have already achieved or be working towards a 2:2 undergraduate degree or above, or non-UK equivalent, by the time the academy programme starts date in July 2020.
+You must have already achieved or be working towards at least a 2:2 undergraduate degree, or non-UK equivalent, by the time the academy programme starts date in July 2020.

 You don’t need any previous knowledge or experience of policing.
 In fact, we welcome graduates who haven’t considered policing before.
 What’s important to us is people from diverse backgrounds with a range of experiences, so if you’ve never considered a career in policing this could be the prefect graduate programme for you.

 We’re looking for people with the potential to become the next generation of police officers, representing the diversity of the communities you will serve.
 There are a diverse set of professional skills needed to be a police officer, and the service benefits greatly from individuals with socially diverse backgrounds and experiences.

 So far, applicants to Police Now programmes have come from 77 different academic institutions and 58% had never previously considered joining the police.